hqoss/node-http-client/README.md

 Transfer/sec:     40.52MB
 ```

-These tests were all performed on an identical **2.4 GHz 8-Core Intel Core i9; 64 GB 2667 MHz DDR4** machine.
+These tests were all performed on an identical **2.4 GHz 8-Core Intel Core i9** machine.
 We tested the different implementations of an inter-service HTTP GET request with `request`, `node-fetch`, and `agent` respectively.
 The services involved were running locally, and the payload consisted of a list of 100 users, each with 6 basic properties.
 The benchmarks ran for 30 seconds, using 5 threads and keeping 500 HTTP connections open.

 ## 🧬 Core design principles